Kevga/BeatSaberCinema/README.md

 If you include a video config, please **add "Cinema" as a suggestion** in your map editor, same as you would do with Chroma.
 If your Cinema integration is an essential part of your map, you can also add "Cinema" as a requirement, in which case the map will only be playable if Cinema is installed and the video is downloaded.

 You do not need to pay much attention to the environment your map uses.
-Cinema modifies some of the built-in environments (**Big Mirror, Origins, KDA, Rocket, BTS, Dragons, Linkin Park, Kaleidoscope**) to make the video screen fit in seamlessly.
+Cinema modifies some of the built-in environments (**Big Mirror, Origins, KDA, Rocket, BTS, Dragons, Linkin Park, Kaleidoscope, Monstercat**) to make the video screen fit in seamlessly.
 If your chosen environment is not yet supported by Cinema, the mod will automatically load Big Mirror, which is one of the best looking ones with the video screen.

 If you have any questions, please contact me on Discord (Dakari#0638).